-Your Community Advisor will reach out during the first month of the semester to offer assistance with completing your Roommate Agreement.
+Your Community Advisor will reach out during the first month of the semester to offer assistance with completing your Roommate Plan.

 You may also request facilitated mediation with your CA or Residence Director.
 CAs may be helpful if you want the facilitator to have knowledge and experience with what it’s like to live on your floor, while your RD brings professional experience in mediating roommate conversations.
 We want you to have a successful roommate relationship, so you should feel welcome to contact these staff members.

 It can be tempting to seek a new room assignment at the first sign of disagreement or conflict.
 This is an understandable response to the prospect of needing to have a difficult conversation to resolve issues particularly if you don't have previous experience doing this.
 However, it’s important that you try to work on any issues contributing to any conflict before requesting a room change.

 Roommate relationships are an investment, and they take time.
 As such, remind yourself that getting a new room/roommate does not guarantee you will have a better relationship than the one you’ve already invested in.